g-adopt/g-adopt.github.io/docs/install.md

     pip install gadopt[optimisation]

 ## Developing G-ADOPT
-If you are keen to make changes to the core G-ADOPT code you should first clone the GitHub repository from [https://github.com/g-adopt/g-adopt](https://github.com/g-adopt/g-adopt):
+If you are keen to make changes to the core G-ADOPT code (and you want to work in a separate directory to Firedrake's default location for G-ADOPT) you should first clone the GitHub repository from
+[https://github.com/g-adopt/g-adopt](https://github.com/g-adopt/g-adopt):

     git clone https://github.com/g-adopt/g-adopt.git

-After activating the virtual enviornment of an existing Firedrake installation, you can then install G-ADOPT with:
+After activating the virtual environment of an existing Firedrake installation, you can then install G-ADOPT with:

     pip install -e g-adopt/